wp-plugins/aweber-footer-slideup/readme.txt

 1. How AWeber Footer Slideup Looks.

 == Changelog ==

+1.08
+* Responsive - The Slideup does not display if the user browser window is less than 800 px wide

 = 1.00 =
 * Default Text of all form fields like Name, Email and submit button.